plops/cl-py-generator/example/110_gentoo/README.md

 CPU_FLAGS_X86: aes avx avx2 f16c fma3 mmx mmxext pclmul popcnt rdrand sha sse sse2 sse3 sse4_1 sse4_2 sse4a ssse3

 ```

+# dwm

+ * Your configuration for x11-wm/dwm-6.3 has been saved in
+ * "/etc/portage/savedconfig/x11-wm/dwm-6.3" for your editing pleasure.
+ * You can edit these files by hand and remerge this package with
+ * USE=savedconfig to customise the configuration.
+ * You can rename this file/directory to one of the following for